 1. Keep up with your housework.

 On Monday, I clean the entire downstairs and do all of the laundry.
 On Thursday, I clean the entire upstairs and do all of the laundry accumulated since Monday.
-Then on Tuesdays, Wednesdays, and Fridays, I am able to just tidy up quickly after mealtimes and daily clutter and then I’m free to spend the day enjoying hobbies, running errands, or chatting with friends!
+Throughout the rest of the week I am able to just tidy up quickly after mealtimes and daily clutter and then I’m free to spend the day enjoying hobbies, running errands, or chatting with friends!

 I know this schedule won’t work for everyone, but I encourage you to find a system that you can stick to!
 At the very least, keep the guest bath clean and have some storage baskets that you can quickly toss random items into when you’re in a pinch.

 2. Care for yourself every morning.

 Did you know when you get up and get dressed, it sends a signal to you and others in your house that you are prepared for your day and what may come?

 I used to find myself still in pajamas at noon and was too embarrassed to open the door if somebody came knocking.
 (I think this is common for many homemakers.)

 For the past several months, I’ve gotten into the habit of showering and getting dressed first thing in the morning (before I even come downstairs for coffee!).
 My energy and productivity levels have increased significantly!